Before you arrive – Information

 Are you able to bring any family members with you while you study?

 In some cases, family members can accompany students to Australia during their study.
-Please refer to the Department of Immigration and Citizenship for more information:
+Please refer to the Department of Home Affairs for more information:

 You can apply for eligible family members to come to Australia as dependants in one of two ways: